-Some types of light bulbs will serve you for an extended period, whereas others will only last for a few months or a few years.
+Some types of light bulb will serve you for an extended period, whereas others will only last for a few years, or a few months.
 LED light bulbs usually have the longest lifespan, lasting for over a decade.
 Compact fluorescent bulbs are several times better than their conventional incandescent bulbs.
 Consequently, halogen bulbs are relatively expensive but offer increased energy efficiency as well as a longer lifespan.

 We all expect our light bulbs to last for a considerable amount of time.
 However, this is not always the case.
 If you have recently installed new bulbs in your home and the lifespan doesn’t seem to be what you expect, it’s highly likely that your home has some electrical issues.
-So, what could be causing your light bulbs to burn out quite often?
-Peruse the article and get to know.
+So, what could be causing your light bulbs to burn out so often?
+Read the article and inform yourself.

-If the voltage supply in your premises is massive, your light bulbs will always burn fairly brighter.
+If the voltage supply to your premises is massive, your light bulbs will always burn brighter.
 However, they will also tend to blow out much faster.
 With a voltage tester at your disposal, you can safely test for voltage at your electrical outlet.
-Of course, this can be a tricky adventure and if you aren’t sure about anything, just contact Quick Spark electrician for assistance.
-We can help you to locate the source of the problem and conduct immediate repair accordingly.
+Of course, this can be a tricky venture and if you aren’t certain about doing this, just contact a Quick Spark electrician for assistance.
+We can help you to locate the source of the problem and conduct immediate repairs accordingly.

 Bad light bulbs:

 In some instances, the answer is as simple as a bad collection of bulbs.
 Though compact fluorescent bulbs are comparatively better than the traditional incandescent light bulbs, they are prone to regular burnouts, especially if switched on and off frequently.
 You’ll want to replace them with energy-efficient and long-lasting LED lights.